Unintended Victims - Treating Children of Domestic Violence - 6 CE's

 If you have problems with Scoring or placing an Order, please contact us at webcc@homestudycredit.com

-Audio Transcript Questions The answer to Question 1 is found in Track 1 of the Course Content.
-The Answer to Question 2 is found in Track 2 of the Course Content... and so on.
+Course Transcript Questions The answer to Question 1 is found in Section 1 of the Course Content.
+The Answer to Question 2 is found in Section 2 of the Course Content... and so on.
 Select correct answer from below.
 Place letter on the blank line before the corresponding question.
 Do not add any spaces.

 Questions:

-1. What are three sometimes overlooked consequences of battering relationships from which children may suffer?
+1. What are sometimes overlooked consequences of battering relationships from which children may suffer?

 2.What change often occurs in a child of a battering relationship once he reaches the age of eleven?